01.

 Dr John Rogers, Executive Director of the Research, Innovation & Business Engagement at the University of Stirling

-With our new partners, we are exploring how a sustainable business accelerator could take the ideas generated by young people in our new Institute and turn them into reality, thereby fostering entrepreneurism and empowerment.
+With our new partners, we are exploring how a sustainable business accelerator could take the ideas generated by young people and turn them into reality, thereby fostering entrepreneurism and empowerment.

 “Partnership working is a key value for Clackmannanshire Council.
 The chance to participate in FIDA through the SIEC is a tremendously exciting opportunity for our residents, the County and Scotland.
-I am particularly keen to see how we can build on the foundations already in place through FIDA and the SIEC Young Pathfinders to maximise opportunity and access to innovation, enterprise and ultimately better, well paid jobs for our young people.
+I am particularly keen to see how we can build on the foundations already in place to maximise opportunity and access to innovation, enterprise and ultimately better, well-paid jobs for our young people.

 By embedding the principles of Community Wealth Building into our partnership, I am optimistic that the benefits of our work will be shared across Clackmannanshire and beyond.”